kwhorne/Claude-Code-Cheat-Sheet/README.md

 > **Your complete guide to mastering Claude Code**

-After testing Claude Code extensively, I've developed this comprehensive cheat sheet that will take you from basic to advanced user without wasting time.
-Whether you're completely new to Claude Code or looking to master advanced features, this guide has you covered.
+After putting Claude Code through its paces, I've compiled this complete cheat sheet that fast-tracks you from basics to advanced mastery.
+Whether you're starting from scratch or ready to level up your skills, you'll find everything you need right here.

 ## Quick Start